openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 | `power`                                  | `bus_energy_meter`                                            | Number:Power  | The current active power usage from Energy Meter      |     R      |

 ### Thermo channels

-It is more correct to identify an environment with the concept of `zone` rather than  `thermostat` as a `zone` is composed of both at least one `thermostat` and at least one `actuator`.

-Configuration parameters of a zone are:

-- `zone` is equivalent to `where`
-- `standAlone` (`boolean`, default: `true`): identifies if the zone is managed or not by a central unit (4 or 99 zones). `true` means that a central unit is not present in the system.

 | Channel Type ID (channel ID) | Applies to Thing Type IDs           | Item Type          | Description                                       | Read/Write | Advanced |
 | ---------------------------- | ----------------------------------- | ------------------ | ------------------------------------------------- | :--------: | :------: |